Skip to content

 --strict Fail if any target matches nothing

---dry-run Preview changes without applying
+--dry-run -n Preview changes without applying

 --quiet -q Suppress diagnostic output